-The ASAC/UCS Healthcare Cedar Rapids Medication Assisted Treatment (MAT) Clinic Is Now Open.
+ASAC/UCS Healthcare Medication Assisted Treatment (MAT) Clinics Are Located in Clinton and Cedar Rapids.
 Click here to learn more.

 Medication Assisted Therapy is a combination of counseling and medication to assist an individual with a substance use disorder in maintaining long term recovery.
 These medications can reduce the risk of relapse and help individuals be more successful in their treatment and recovery process.
 Our counselors work directly with our physicians to assess if medication assisted treatment is right for each patient.